 Formerly incarcerated people's voting rights

-Thanks to a new law passed in 2023, 17,000 New Mexicans have had their right to vote restored!
-People who are no longer incarcerated for felony convictions can now register to vote.
+Thanks to a law passed in 2023, 17,000 New Mexicans had their right to vote restored!
+Now, people who are no longer incarcerated can register to vote, regardless of their felony conviction(s).

-If you know someone who is incarcerated and is getting out soon, let them know that they can register to vote at their facility before their release.
-People who are on probation and parole (also known as "on paper") are also eligible to register to vote if they haven't already.
+If you know someone who is incarcerated and is getting out soon, let them know that they should be able to register to vote at the correctional facility where they are housed before their release.
+People who are on probation and/or parole are also eligible to register to vote.

 FAQ’s: